jmjf/to4ft/docs/recommendations/03-ConsiderWorkflow.md

 For these reasons, consider the following workflow recommendations.

 - Maintain an OpenAPI spec so you aren't tied to a specific framework, language, etc.
-- Use OpenAPI features your tools support and don't use features your tools don't support.
+- Use OpenAPI features your tools support and don't use features your tools don't support so your spec and code can align.
 - Generate types and `RouteOptions` from the spec so you aren't maintaining two sets of code.
-- Generate documentation from your OpenAPI spec, publish to your API gateway, etc.
+- Generate documentation from your OpenAPI spec, publish to your API gateway, etc., so they agree with the spec.
-- Describe your API spec before writing code so it can be well thought out and consistent with other parts of your API.
+- Describe your API in the spec before writing code so it can be well thought out and consistent with other parts of your API.

 ## Example of exporting the API schema from Fastify and `@fastify/swagger`

 If you decide you want to generate documentation from Fastify, here's an example of how to do it without making `@fastify/swagger` a production dependency.
+(Assumption: You don't expose your API documentation in production because doing so creates a security risk.)

 ```typescript
 // saveSchema.ts